Accessibility statement for Ingatestone & Fryerning Parish Council website

 What we’re doing to improve accessibility

-We are continually looking at how we can improve our accessibility and we looking to make further additions by December 2022, including the completion of our accessibility roadmap, if necessary.
+We are continually looking at how we can improve our accessibility and we looking to make further additions at a later date, including the completion of our accessibility roadmap, if necessary.

 In the meantime, we have partnered with accessiBe to resolve these issues using their AI-driven tool for web accessibility.